Doehong/GSD/README.md

 # GSD-GNN
+Our code is divided into a C++ part and a python part
-# HOWTO
+# C++ dependence

-The dependence versions that the code is tested:
+The C++ part dependence versions that the code is tested:

 | Dependence 	| Version     	|
 |------------	|-------------	|